 Here’s my Apricot Bourbon Smash Cocktail recipe:

 Apricot Bourbon Smash

 - Cocktail Shaker

 - 4 Ounces Bourbon

 - Slice the apricot in half and remove the stone, slice each half into 6-8 slices (depends on the size of the apricot), taste a slice to determine how much simple syrup to use.

-- Place the remaining apricot slices into a tall glass, add the liquor and muddle the mixture well
+- Place the remaining apricot slices into a tall glass, add the liquor and simple syrup, muddle the mixture well

-- Add ice to a cocktail shaker and strain the muddle liquor into it, cover and shake well
+- Add ice to a cocktail shaker and strain the muddled liquor into it, cover and shake well

-- Garnish with apricot slices, lemon slice, a maraschino cherry and mint
+- Garnish with apricot slices, lemon slice, and mint